Vascular malformation: Capillary malformation

+A capillary malformation is also a feature of the disorder macrocephaly-capillary malformation.
+An example of capillary malformation is cerebral cavernous malformations.
+This disease is linked to the central nervous system (brain, eye, spinal cord).
+They are abnormal clusters of closely packed, thin-walled blood vessels that usually form caverns.
+The lesions contain slow-moving or clotted blood.
+Lesions in the brain and spinal cord are particularly fragile and likely to bleed.

 Lymphatic malformation

 Lymphatic malformations are congenital, developing from badly-formed lymphatic vessels in early embryonic development.
 Abnormal development of the lymph vessels results in their failure to connect and drain into the venous system.